 Boomerang employees: A hidden talent source

-In a competitive job market, employers are increasingly turning to "boomerang employees" - former employers who return to an organisation after a period working elsewhere.
-Learn about the benefits of boomerang employees, the reasons why they return and how to leverage them within your organisation.
+Learn about the benefits of hiring boomerang employees, the reasons why they return and how to leverage them within your organisation.

-Skills shortages, evolving employee expectations, and pay pressure are all making recruitment and retention increasingly competitive for employers.
+Skills gaps, evolving employee expectations, and pay pressure are all making recruitment and retention increasingly competitive.
 Hiring managers are therefore looking to widen their talent pools to increase their chances of snagging the best workers.
-There’s one sometimes overlooked way of doing this – hiring former employees.

-So-called boomerang employees are simply employees who leave an organisation only to return at a later date.
-This recruitment strategy has grown in popularity in recent times, with boomerang employees making up more than a quarter of all hires in some markets.
+One sometimes overlooked way of doing this is hiring former members of staff who, on their return, become known as ‘boomerang employees’.
+This strategy has grown in popularity in recent times, with boomerang employees making up more than a quarter of all hires in some markets.

-In this article, we take a closer look at the facts surrounding boomerang employees, the pros and cons of hiring former workers and how you can ensure your current staff will want to return one day should they leave.
+In this article, we take a closer look at the facts surrounding boomerang employees, their pros and cons, and how HR professionals can increase the chances of current staff becoming boomerang employees.

 What is a boomerang employee?

-These are workers who have left an organisation for a new role elsewhere only to return, either to the same role or a different one.
+A boomerang employee is a worker who has left an organisation for a new role elsewhere only to return, either to the same role or a different one.
 Employees who boomerang tend to do so fairly soon after leaving, with the majority returning to their old employer within a year.

-What’s especially important to bear in mind for recruiters is that nearly half of employees in the UK are considering returning to a past role, with research suggesting that two-thirds of those who regret leaving a job found their new role wasn’t what they hoped it would be.
+It’s important for recruiters to bear in mind that nearly half of employees in the UK are considering returning to a past role, with research suggesting that two-thirds of those who regret leaving a job found their new role wasn’t what they hoped it would be.

 Why do employees boomerang?

-There are a number of reasons why people become boomerang employees.
-Firstly, it’s worth looking at the reasons why some employees leave their roles:
+There are many reasons why people become boomerang employees.
+However, before delving into them, it’s first worth looking at the reasons why some employees leave their roles in the first place.
+This can include, but is not limited to:

-If someone leaves a job for one of the above reasons, they may not have been unhappy with their previous employer and might therefore be open to returning under the right circumstances.
+If someone leaves a job for one of the above reasons, they may not have been unhappy with their previous employment.
+Instead, they may have just wanted to move their life or career on to the next stage.

 These employees may end up looking for a return to their previous employer because: